susanev/p5js-workshops/1-day-workshop/activities/interactive-robot.md

 	}
 	```

-	Notice, that your `draw` function should have a total of 1 call to your monster function.
+	Notice, that your `draw` function should have a total of 1 call to your robot function.

 1. Add a `mousePressed` function that will switch between your two pages.
-If your monster is jumping and you user clicks then it should switch to the moving eye monster, if they click again it should switch back to the jumping monster .. and so on.
+If your robot is jumping and you user clicks then it should switch to the moving eye robot, if they click again it should switch back to the jumping robot .. and so on.

 	To do this you will add `page = 1 - page;` into your `mousePressed` function.

 	Run your code, you won't see any changes yet because you haven't written code to tell your monster to jump or move its eye but you should still see your monster and have no errors before moving on to the next step.

-1. Write code to move your eye(s).
+1. Write code to move your eyes.
 First add a variable at the top named `eyeDirection` and set its value to `0`.

 	Then find where your eye function is called from and add `eyeDirection` to your x value being passed into that eye function.